Return to Communion

 What if I don't watch worship?

 Communion is a sacrament celebrated with the body of Christ.
 While we can’t all be physically together at this time, we are excited to celebrate communion together via livestream.
 The pastors will consecrate the elements during the livestream worship experience.
 Those are the elements that will be distributed on communion Sundays via our drive-up process.

 It is expected that those who come to receive communion have participated in the livestream service online that morning.

 But I live across town ...

-Communion will be available at the conclusion of the livestream worship service for one hour.
+Communion will be available at the conclusion of the livestream worship service for 30 minutes.
 We anticipate that all who live in Richmond will be able to make it to Trinity in this timeframe.

 But I don't live in town or in Virginia ...

 I live next door, can I walk over?

 In order to maintain our safety protocols, we ask that all persons receiving communion come to Trinity in a vehicle.